ofallonlabs/saeedmirshekari/_src/blog/2022-05-17-data-science-job-market-for-immigrants-with-higher-education-in-the-usa.md

 ### <h1> Number of Immigrants in the STEM Workforce </h1>

-In 2015 the American Community Survey reported that foreign-born workers comprised one-fifth to one-quarter of the Science, Technology, Engineering, and Mathematics (STEM) workforce.
+In 2015 the American Community Survey reported that foreign-born workers comprised one-fifth to one-quarter of the STEM (Science, Technology, Engineering, and Mathematics) workforce.

 **What value do they bring?**

-Immigrants have brought about incredible change to the US economy in terms of productivity and new innovations.
+Over the years, immigrants have brought about incredible change to the US economy in terms of productivity and new innovations.
 As the demand for STEM workers continues to increase, foreign-born STEM workers will likely continue to complement U.S. workers and play a key role in U.S. productivity and innovation.

 <!--EndFragment-->